Azhar-max/monox-backend/DEPLOYMENT_SUMMARY.md

 If you encounter issues during deployment:

-1. **Check Logs**: Both Vercel and Render provide detailed deployment logs
+1. **Check Logs**: Both Netlify and Render provide detailed deployment logs
 2. **Verify Configuration**: Double-check all environment variables
 3. **Test Locally**: Ensure the application works locally before deploying
-4. **Consult Documentation**: Refer to FINAL_DEPLOYMENT_STEPS.md for detailed instructions
+4. **Consult Documentation**: Refer to NETLIFY_DEPLOYMENT_GUIDE.md for detailed instructions

 ## 📞 Getting Help

 For additional assistance with deployment:
 - Review all provided documentation files
 - Check the deployment tracker documents
-- Refer to the step-by-step guides in FINAL_DEPLOYMENT_STEPS.md
+- Refer to the step-by-step guides in NETLIFY_DEPLOYMENT_GUIDE.md

 ## 🎯 Success Criteria

 When deployment is complete, you should be able to:
-1. Access your storefront at your Vercel URL
+1. Access your storefront at your Netlify URL
-2. Access your admin panel at your Vercel URL + /admin
+2. Access your admin panel at your Netlify URL + /admin
 3. Successfully browse products and add items to cart
 4. Submit contact forms and use chat support
 5. Manage products, orders, and users through the admin panel